shyampurk/phy-asset-verification/README.md

 This is the predefined widget that we selected for dislaying the aseet status but we will modify it.

 ##### Step 8.
-THis will open up a few widgets showing random data.
-We will use the Temp widget for our BLE end nodes.
+This will open up a few widgets showing random data.
+We will start with the Temp widget for our BLE end nodes.

 <img src="screenshots/SS-18.jpg">